Wolox/tech-guides/iOS/docs/kickoff/configure-ci/README.md

 ### Decryption

-Add add this as first step of the `bitrise.yml` (don’t forget to add ENCRYPT_PASSWORD to the bitrise secure keys):
+Add this as first step of the `bitrise.yml`:

 ```
     - script@1.1.3: